CodePath-ios-Final/front-end/README.md

 **Required Must-have Stories**

-[ ] Users can sign up and create an account.
+[ ] Users can sign up and create an account.<br>
-[ ] Users can add their dietary preferences.
+[ ] Users can add their dietary preferences.<br>
-[ ] Users can add their grocery list and preferred items in their pantry.
+[ ] Users can add their grocery list and preferred items in their pantry.<br>
-[ ] Users can get daily recipes depending on what items are expiring closer to the date.
+[ ] Users can get daily recipes depending on what items are expiring closer to the date.<br>
-[ ] Users can share recipes with others.
+[ ] Users can share recipes with others.<br>
-[ ] Users can rate recipes.
+[ ] Users can rate recipes.<br>

 **Optional Nice-to-have Stories**
-[ ] Users can create their own recipes.
+[ ] Users can create their own recipes.<br>
-[ ] Users can capture a photo of their fridge's shelves or the recipt from their grocery shopping then Yum Me! will recognize the ingredients available and suggest recipes based on those.
+[ ] Users can capture a photo of their fridge's shelves or the recipt from their grocery shopping then Yum Me! will recognize the ingredients available and suggest recipes based on those.<br>
-[ ]Users can add their calories limit for the day and Yum Me! will suggest dishes within that limit.
+[ ]Users can add their calories limit for the day and Yum Me! will suggest dishes within that limit.<br>

 ### 2. Screen Archetypes